 Can Kids Go in a Sauna?
 A Simple Guide for Parents

-Wondering if you can bring your little ones into the sauna with you?
-The short answer is yes, kids can go in a sauna, but with some important rules.
+Wondering how old should a child be to visit sauna?
+The short answer is yes, kids can go in a sauna, but with some important rules and a major shift in perspective for the adults.

 In countries like Finland, taking a sauna is a family tradition that starts from a young age.
-It can be a great way to relax and spend time together.
+It can be a great way to relax and spend time together, but the key is to let them have fun.
+If there is stress, they won’t like it, and the experience will be counterproductive.

-But a child’s body is different from an adult’s.
-So, before you go, you need to know how to keep it safe and fun for everyone.
+A child’s body is different from an adult’s, so before you go, you need to know how to keep it safe and enjoyable for everyone.

 Is a Sauna Safe for Kids?